The Employment Law Review: United Arab Emirates

 iii Protection of wages

 The UAE relies heavily on its foreign workforce.
 The pace of economic growth in the UAE during the past few years has demanded a workforce that the national population growth was not able to match.
-For this reason, the vast majority of workers in all business sectors is comprised of foreign nationals and in some emirates foreign nationals make up as much as 80 per cent of the population.
+For this reason, the vast majority of workers in all business sectors is comprised of foreign nationals; in some emirates, foreign nationals make up as much as 80 per cent of the population.

 The preference for UAE nationals has been reconfirmed in some Emiratisation policies that have been approved through ministerial resolutions and circulars, which basically set a certain quota of Emiratis who must be employed in a particular sector.
 The banking sector is one of the areas in which Emiratisation is a focus.
 Generally, however, these Emiratisation policies have not been fully implemented or enforced and there is no limit currently on the number of foreign workers a company may hire.
 Generally, employers in the UAE are not required to pay any taxes or social benefits to the employees.
 Employers may create a savings fund for employees or may put in place a retirement or insurance scheme for the benefit of employees.
 As an exception to this rule, Federal Law No. 7 of 1999 regulating pensions and social insurance requires employers to pay in respect of UAE nationals (subsequently extended to cover the nationals of Gulf Cooperation Council (GCC) countries) a contributory pension to the General Authority for Pensions and Social Security.
 This could be seen as an extra cost of hiring UAE nationals or nationals of another GCC country.

-The Labour Law only provides maternity leave for female employees.
-There is no provision for paternal or adoption leave.
+The Labour Law provides maternity leave for female employees and paternity leave for male employees.
+There is no provision for adoption leave.

 A female employee with one year of service is entitled to maternity leave with full pay for 45 calendar days, which can be taken either before or after the birth of her child.
 If the employee has not completed at least one year of service, she is entitled to 45 calendar days' leave at half pay.
 In addition, a female employee is entitled to unpaid leave of up to 100 consecutive or non-consecutive calendar days if the absence is due to an illness preventing her from resuming work and if the illness is confirmed by a medical certificate issued by the medical service specified by the competent health authority, or if the latter authority confirms that the illness was caused by the employee's work or childbirth.
 Furthermore, a female employee returning from maternity leave is entitled, during the 18 months following her return, to two additional breaks per day to nurse her child; each break shall be for a maximum of half an hour.
 The breaks are counted as part of the hours of work and the employer is entitled to deduct any remuneration from the employee in respect of these breaks.